Marcey1611/stock-tracker-project-sysad-ws2425/doc/documentation/services/database_service/description.md

 - **[Models](../../../../source/databaseService/app/entities/models.py):** Provides all classes needed for communication with other Services.
 The models inherit from the BaseModel of the pydantic library, this ensures that all requests are validatet.
 - **[Main](../../../../source/databaseService/app/main.py):** Serves as the entrypoint for the Database Service project.

-(The project was created with the help of LLMs mainly ChatGPT)
+(The project was created with the help of LLMs like ChatGPT)